ROSbot 2 PRO - quick start

 ROSbot is basically a computer running Ubuntu, so let's open it like a standard PC.

-- Plug in a display with HDMI, mouse and keyboard into USB port in the rear panel of ROSbot.
+- Plug in a display with HDMI, mouse and keyboard into the USB port on the rear panel of the ROSbot.

 - Turn on the robot and wait until it boots.